 Contractors are required to provide evidence of health and safety competence prior to working on council projects.
-This process identifies that contractors carrying work on behalf of West Lothian Council will have the correct qualifications, skill set, safe systems of work, risk assessments and insurances in place.
-Periodic inspections should be carried out on contracted works.
+This process identifies that contractors carrying work on behalf of West Lothian Council will have the correct qualifications, skill set, and safe systems of work, risk assessments and insurances in place.